Introduction to Jenkins

 - Master-master architecture

 - We can set up the slave nodes from the “Manage Nodes” page.
-Then specify the nodes and their names, then set the properties of nodes, associate slaves to masters and then start the slave nodes.
+Then specify the nodes and their names, set the nodes’ properties, associate slaves to masters, and start the slave nodes.

-- There are certain base technologies that shall be there are –
+- Certain base technologies shall be there are –

 - Node package manager and GIT